Lithuanian cuisine

 Longlasting agricultural and foraging traditions along with a variety of influences during the country's history formed Lithuanian cuisine.

-German traditions have had an influence on Lithuanian cuisine, introducing pork and potato dishes, such as potato pudding (kugelis or kugel) and intestines stuffed with mashed potato (vėdarai), as well as the baroque tree cake known as Šakotis.
+German traditions have had an influence on Lithuanian cuisine, introducing pork and potato dishes, such as potato pudding (kugelis or kugel) and intestines stuffed with mashed potato (vėdarai), as well as the baroque tree cake known as šakotis.
 Lithuanian noblemen usually hired French chefs; French cuisine influence came to Lithuania in this way.
-The most exotic influence is Eastern (Karaite) cuisine, and the dish kibinai which became popular in Lithuania.
-Lithuanians and other nations that lived in Grand Duchy of Lithuania also share some dishes and beverages.
+The most exotic influence is Eastern (Karaite) cuisine, and the dish kibinai which became widely known in Lithuania.
+Lithuanians and other nations that were in the Grand Duchy of Lithuania also share some dishes and beverages.
 Lithuanian cuisine also influenced Russian and Polish cuisines.